 If you find our work interesting enough to want to be part of the lab, please contact Vivek directly.
 People in the lab come from disciplines ranging from neurobiology to engineering and physics, which is reflected in the variety of experimental approaches we use and often combine.
 You ideally have solid quantitative skills, a strong experimental background in neurobiology, biophysics or a related field, and enjoy working collaboratively.
 At the moment, we are particularly looking for physiologists interested in uncovering the cellular and circuit mechanisms underlying the navigational neural dynamics we see in the central complex.

-In addition, we work extensively with theory groups at Janelia, including Ann Hermundstad's lab.
+In addition, we work extensively with theory groups at Janelia, including Ann Hermundstad's lab and Sandro Romani's lab.
 We are happy to help find collaborative positions for talented theoretical and computational neuroscientists with expertise in dynamical systems, recurrent network modeling, and/or learning theory.
 Ideal applicants for these positions would have a keen interest in working closely with experimentalists to establish strong, testable links between theory and data.

 We have often hosted undergraduate researchers for a summer through the Janelia Undergraduate Scholars Program.
 And if you are interested in our lab as a home for your Ph.
 D. research, you can either apply though the Janelia Joint Graduate Program or apply for a Janelia Graduate Research Fellowship.